vrockai/pipeline-test/docs/content.md

 ---

-## Exploring neighborhoods in large metagenome assembly graphs using spacegraphcats reveals hidden sequence diversity
+## Exploring neighborhoods in large metagenome assembly graphs using spacegraphcats reveals hidden sequence diversity.
+ 09.07.2020, _CT Brown, D Moritz, MP O'Brien, F Reidl, T Reiter, BD Sullivan_

+Genomes computationally inferred from large metagenomic data sets are often incomplete and may be missing functionally important content and strain variation.
+We introduce an information retrieval system for large metagenomic data sets that exploits the sparsity of DNA assembly graphs to efficiently extract subgraphs surrounding an inferred genome.
+We apply this system to recover missing content from genome bins and show that substantial genomic sequence variation is present in a real metagenome.
+Our software implementation is available at https://github.com/spacegraphcats/spacegraphcats under the 3-Clause BSD License.

 [Source](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-02066-4)

+10.1186/s13059-020-02066-4

 ---